-To celebrate the 50th anniversary of the introduction of the gold Krugerrand, the South African Mint is minting its first-ever 1 oz silver Krugerrand.
-After 49 years of respect and prestige on the international stage and with the global silver market on an upswing, the timing couldn’t be much better.
-Additionally, a 1 oz platinum 10 rand Krugerrand is also being released, as well as new sizes of the flagship gold coin.
+To celebrate the 50th anniversary of the introduction of the gold Krugerrand, the South African Mint minted its first-ever 1 oz silver Krugerrand.
+Additionally, a 1 oz platinum 10 rand Krugerrand was also released, as well as new sizes of the flagship gold coin.

 The South African Krugerrand is one of the most famous coins in the world.
 Available as a gold coin since 1967, it is considered the first of today’s generation of modern bullion coins.